-Though India was admitted as a Member of the FATF in June 2010, it was put under a follow-up process with regard to the deficiencies pointed out in the MER.
-Accordingly, India drew up an Action Plan for addressing the deficiencies in the short term (before 31.03.2011) and the medium term(before 31.03.2012).
-With regard to the FIU-IND, the actions required to be taken are listed in Table No.9.
+India was admitted as a Member of the FATF in June 2010 and was put under a follow-up process with regard to the deficiencies pointed out in the MER.
+Accordingly, India drew up an Action Plan for addressing the deficiencies in the short term (before 31.03.2011) and the medium term (before 31.03.2012).
+FIU-IND took systematic and concrete steps in the areas of deficiency to become compliant with the FATF standards.